-That upbringing attuned me to the quiet details that stir feeling: the scent in the air, the weight of a bowl in your hand, the ritual of sharing something made with intention.
-I was always observing: how people moved, connected, and interacted through gestures, objects and spaces.
-These everyday intimate moments formed my earliest sense of design - something deeply human, sensory and symbolic.
+I was always observing - how people moved, connected and interacted through gestures, objects and spaces.
+These intimate moments formed my earliest sense of design: something deeply human, sensory and symbolic.

-Each experience and artwork is shaped by this philosophy: a return to presence, a celebration of becoming, and a gentle reminder that play is essential to our wellbeing.
+I invite you to embrace your individuality and find joy in the rhythm of change.
+Each experience and artwork is shaped by this philosophy: a return to presence, a celebration of becoming and a reminder that play is essential in the journey toward your authentic self.

 Join me on @julianalua_ for a glimpse into evolving works and upcoming experiences.